rbisdorff/Digraph3/docSphinx/html/_sources/pearls.rst.txt

      en9 criterion of objective Env 6
     Total weight: 24.00 (4 criteria)

 We notice in this example three decision objectives of equal importance (see :numref:`unOpposed1`).
-What will be the outranking situations that are positively or negatively validated for each one of the decision objectives taken individually ?
+What will be the outranking situations that are positively (resp.  negatively) validated for each one of the decision objectives taken individually ?

 We may obtain such *unopposed* outranking situtations by operating an **epistemic o-average fusion** (see the :py:func:`digraphsTools.symmetricAverage <digraphsTools.symmetricAverage>` method) of the mariginal outranking digraphs restricted to the coalition of criteria supporting each one of the decision objectives (see :numref:`unOpposed2` below).